rhoshan-d/rock-paper/README.md

 - From the source section drop-down menu, select the Master Branch
 - Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

-The live link can be found here - https://rhoshan-d.github.io/autoghost/
+The live link can be found here - https://rhoshan-d.github.io/rock-paper/

 ## Credits

-- TO DO
+- Google for the fonts

 ### Content